+Help Documentation

-Help Documentation There are so many things that MATLAB is capable of doing that the software can seem overwhelming upon first use.
+There are so many things that MATLAB is capable of doing that the software can seem overwhelming upon first use.
 Luckily there is lots of documentation to help you along the way.
 You can type help followed by a function name to find out more about it and search for terms in the documentation using doc:

+'''

-''' help isprime
+help isprime

-doc prime '''
+doc prime

+'''

+Data Types

-Data Types Variables come in different data types.
+Variables come in different data types.
 Above we looked at some numbers, which are stored as doubles - a way of representing numbers.
 As well as numbers, we can declare a variable as a string of text:

 '''

-myName = 'Sally'
+myTitle = 'Fuel analysis for model rockets'

 '''